 How To Visit Krka National Park

-Krka National Park has five separate entrances, two of which put Skradinski buk in easy reach: Skradin and Lozovac.
+Visiting Krka National Park Waterfalls can be organized with a tour group, private guide or on your own.
+Krka NP has four separate entrances, two of which put Skradinski buk in easy reach: Skradin and Lozovac.

-{Read our tips for Things To Do in Skradin before (or after) you visit Krka Waterfalls}
+Read about Things To Do in Skradin before (or after) you visit Krka Waterfalls!

 Krka National Park Entrance Fee